By Kyla Demers

 What we do at the beginning of therapy is gently start to teach patients to soften and relax their gaze.
 Usually this is just some simple exercises, such as relearning how to be aware of their environment, such as the room around them, but without directly looking at objects.
 From there we need to move onto more advanced forms of therapy.

 We’re very keen at Vertex Concussion on developing the whole aspect of vision therapy.
 My goal over the past year has been to research and discover all the potential therapies we can offer patients.
 This winter I went to a concussion course and was introduced to new technologies on the market.
 These can play a central role in helping with the recovery process at various stages, and it’s likely there will be many more on the market in coming years.

-We have a lot of subjective assessments in concussion therapy, but this is a tool which can objectively tell where a patient is, and it’s great for the patient because they get to see and understand how they are doing.
-It also offers us a chance to provide an effective at-home therapy program, which we can monitor remotely.
+We have a lot of subjective assessments in concussion therapy, but having tools which can objectively tell where a patient is, is great for the patient because they get to see and understand how they are doing.
+In some cases it offers us a chance to provide an effective at-home therapy program, which we can monitor remotely.

 When it comes to aging populations, vision and vestibular systems naturally deteriorate as we get older, which is something we see in our clinic.
-Here, NeuroTracker is a nice tool for stimulating neuroplasticity to try to help older patients retain their independence for as long as possible.
+Here, exercises using training technologies can be a nice way to stimulate neuroplasticity, to try to help older patients retain their independence for as long as possible.
 This can also include preventing risk of injury, because if vision and balance is improved, older people are less likely to a fall and get serious injuries like fractures.

-I can also see how NeuroTracker could be a really good tool for kids, teenagers and academics, to help them sustain their concentration and focus for longer periods of time.
-It would be ideal to see more concussion tools like this become available, so we that can go beyond actual therapy, and help with life-based skills after recovery.
+Lastly for educational needs, working on cognitive abilities can be useful for kids, teenagers and academics, to help them sustain their concentration and focus for longer periods of time.
+It would be ideal to see more multi-functional training tools for concussion come to market, so we that can go beyond actual therapy, and help with life-based skills after recovery.

 About Kyla Demers